fennerm/flashfocus/README.md

 <br>

-Compatible with all X based window managers (i3, bspwm, awesome-wm, xmonad...).
+Compatible with sway as well as all X based window managers (i3, bspwm, awesome-wm, xmonad...).

 Flashfocus is currently pretty stable and I don't have any major features in